-- For the first three years, zero nitrate left the deep row, tree system. - Ammonia was immediately released into the soil surrounding the biosolids. - Ammonia concentrations decrease dramatically with distance from the biosolids, falling from 2100 mg TAN/L at 15 cm from the biosolids to 400 mg TAN/L at 60 cm from the biosolids. - Trees are an essential nitrogen uptake component of the system. - Overall, nitrate concentrations are lower than those found beneath corn crops while utilizing a much higher application of nitrogen.
+- For the first three years, zero nitrate left the deep-row tree system. - Ammonium was immediately released into the soil surrounding the biosolids. - Ammonium concentrations decrease dramatically with distance from the biosolids, falling from 2100 mg N/L at 15 cm (6 in.) from the biosolids to 400 mg N/L at 60 cm (24 in.) from the biosolids. - Overall, nitrate concentrations are lower than those found beneath corn crops while utilizing a great deal higher application of nitrogen.